scunningham8/personal-projects/README.md

 # personal-projects
-My own projects for things that I am interested in
+My own projects on the side for things that I am interested in